-8.1: Introduction
+9.1: Introduction

 In this chapter, we’ll explore questions such as: Why do two people infected by the same disease have different outcomes: one surviving and one succumbing to the ailment?
 How are genetic diseases passed through family lines?
 Are there genetic components to psychological disorders such as depression or schizophrenia?

-To explore these questions, let’s start by focusing on a specific genetic disorder, sickle-cell anemia, and how it might manifest in two affected sisters (Spielman et al., 2020).
+To explore these questions, let’s start with a specific genetic disorder, sickle-cell anemia, and how it might manifest in two affected sisters (Spielman et al., 2020).
 Sickle-cell anemia is a genetic condition in which red blood cells, which are normally round, take on a crescent-like shape (Figure 1).
 The changed shape of these cells affects how they function: sickle-shaped cells can clog blood vessels and block blood flow, leading to high fever, severe pain, swelling, and tissue damage.

 Illustration of normal vs sickle blood cells